zhengsx/rlcard/docs/toy-examples.md

 (under construction)

 ## Having Fun with Pretrained Leduc Model
-We have designed simple human interfaces to play against the pretrained model!
-Example of playing against Leduc Hold'em AI is as below:
+We have designed simple human interfaces to play against the pretrained model.
+Example of playing against Leduc Hold'em NFSP model is as below:
 ```python
 import rlcard